 Once you’ve attracted lots of potential customers to your website, you need to keep their attention, provide them with great value and prime them to buy your product or service, without trying to sell anything to them, yet.
-This is often called lead nurturing or sometimes keeping in touch with not-yet-ready customers/clients.
+In other words, you need to nurture your leads.
+This is sometimes called keeping in touch with not-yet-ready customers/clients.

 So what do you need to do to write an awesome blog post that nurtures your leads and primes readers to buy your product or service?
 Read on to find out.